common FAULTS in FACINGS

 - downward bend of the table due to faulty flattening.
 Here the part of the table which encloses the window is already no longer flat.
 This is a common fault in tables which are 'flattened' by grinding them on sandpaper, a sheet of glass added or not.
 It makes the facing boundlessly long.
 The embouchure has to close the resulting slit between reed and mouthpiece before any sound is produced, producing a vague and often difficult response in the lower range.

 - mouthpiece tip ' hanging down'.
 Considering the fact that the drawing is upside down, you might also call it a mouthpiece tip that is 'standing up'.
-It is a nasty version of the flat mouthpiece tip above, found mostly in metal pieces due to the mouthpiece's resistance to the grinding of the facing.
+It is the nasty version of the flat mouthpiece tip above, found mostly in metal pieces due to the mouthpiece's resistance to the grinding of the facing.
 Sometimes also caused by accidents of falling (in metal mouthpieces only).
 On both sides it leaves a narrow slit open between reed and mouthpiece, while the reed tip again bumps into the mouthpiece before it is due.